weisensee/weisensee.github.io/README.md

 # weisensee.github.io
-this is a personal website for hosting projects and work I've done...
+IN PROGRESS: this is a personal website for hosting projects and work I've done.
+I'm currently devoting time to other projects and will come back to this one soon.